followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/70 Client-Side Exporting/01 User Interaction.md

-A user clicks the **Export** button to save an Excel file with the exported data.
+A user can click the **Export** button to save an Excel file with the exported data.
 Data types, sorting, filtering, and grouping settings are maintained.

 ![DevExtreme HTML5 JavaScript DataGrid Export Button](/Content/images/doc/18_2/DataGrid/exported_data.png)

-Client-side exporting requires referencing the [JSZip](https://stuk.github.io/jszip/) library on the page.
-See the guides in the [Installation](/Documentation/Guide/Getting_Started/Installation/Local_Scripts/) section for more information.
-After that, you can enable exporting in the **DataGrid** by setting the **export**.[enabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/#enabled) option to **true**.
+To allow a user to export data, set the **export**.[enabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/#enabled) option to **true**.

 ---